FZambia/tarantool/README.md

 The `tarantool` package allows communicating with [Tarantool 1.7.1+](http://tarantool.org/).

-This is an opinionated modification of [github.com/tarantool/go-tarantool](https://github.com/tarantool/go-tarantool) package, original license kept unchanged here at the moment.
+This is an opinionated modification of [github.com/tarantool/go-tarantool](https://github.com/tarantool/go-tarantool) package.
+The original license kept unchanged here at the moment.

-Differences from the original package:
+## Differences from the original package

 * API changed, some non-obvious (mostly to me personally) API removed.
 * This package uses the latest msgpack library [github.com/vmihailenco/msgpack/v5](https://github.com/vmihailenco/msgpack) instead of `v2` in original.